Hiking For Her logo showing blue female backpacker wearing a backpack and carrying trekking poles ascending the words Hiking and Her

 But be sure to guard the crackers from inadvertent "smush" events (like sitting on your backpack).

-And if you're going to be relying on some that pack a big nutritional punch, you want something like these seed studded crackers.
+If you're looking for crackers that pack a big nutritional punch, you want something like these seed studded crackers, aptly named Super Everything.

 Try a fishy backpacking lunch